HonorSpren/ng-workerbee-app/README.md

 // the first is the function your worker should execute, the workerFunction, which MUST reuturn a Promise.
 // this function should take one parameter, even should you decide that it is undefined.
 // the second is the parameter to be passed to the workerFunction
-// the third is an array of functions that the workerFunction is dependent on,
+// the third is an optional array of functions that the workerFunction is dependent on,

-// if none, pass an empty array. workerFunction(item): Promise<any> {
+  workerFunction(item): Promise<any> {
     return new Promise((resolve) => {
       if (valCompare(item)) {